 Select a team to support and donate here: www.bit.ly/lemurtrivia2020

 Team 1: Smithsonian National Zoo – primate unit

 Team 3: Riverbanks Zoo AAZK Chapter

 Team 5: Endangered Primate Foundation’s Prosimian Sanctuary, Jacksonville Zoo

 Team 8: Blank Park Zoo

 Art Raffle Winner Announcement | 12:00 PM EST

-One lucky winner will receive a collection of lemur-themed coasters and a hot plate painted by artist Jennifer Whitlock.
-Raffle is free to enter, but you must LIKE and TAG a friend on our social media post to be eligible to win (Facebook, Instagram, or Twitter).
+One lucky winner will receive a collection of lemur-themed coasters painted by artist Jennifer Whitlock.
+Raffle is free to enter, but you must LIKE and TAG a friend on our Facebook post to be eligible to win.
 Winner will be selected randomly, and notified via private message.

 Community Favorite Announcement | 5:00 PM EST

-All community votes from LCF’s social media channels are tallied, and one artist will be celebrated as the “Community Favorite” for their lemur-themed artwork in the juried art exhibition.
+All community likes and reactions on LCF’s Facebook album are tallied, and one artist with the most votes will be honored with the “Community Favorite Award” for their lemur-themed artwork.
+Grand prize winners and honorable mentions selected by LCF’s panel of judges are not eligible to win the “Community Favorite Award.”
 Winner will be announced at 5:00 PM EST.